-This module aims to provide students with key knowledge and critical understanding of the molecular and cellular biology of selected parasites and pathogens, and vectors thereof, which cause significant tropical diseases.
+This module aims to provide students with key knowledge and critical understanding of the molecular and cellular biology of selected pathogens, and vectors thereof, which cause significant tropical diseases.

-In this module, through practical laboratory training applied to study of parasite genes, you will gain key bench skills in the use of recombinant DNA technology, PCR, generation of transgenic parasites and basic bioinformatics analysis.
+In this module, through practical laboratory training applied to study of pathogen genes, you will gain key bench skills in the use of recombinant DNA technology, PCR, generation of transgenic pathogens.
 Lecture content covers a broad range of topics including state-of-the-art genomic sciences and next generation DNA sequencing; molecular biology of parasite surface antigens and their roles in pathogen invasion and survival; gene function and transcription underlying antigenic variation and diversity in kinetoplastid and apicomplexan parasites; survival and development of parasites in their arthropod vectors, including molecular basis of parasite-vector interactions; chemotherapeutic targets and drug design including insecticide resistance in key vectors; and an introduction to molecular epidemiology.
-Using a contemporary example of the Ebola and Zika epidemics, this information will be conveyed by formal lectures highlighting key concepts and essential facts, guided reading to explore topics in greater depth, interactive tutorials to develop critical understanding, student seminars to reinforce learning outcomes and gain experience in presentation skills, and practical sessions to gain technical competence and to illustrate important concepts in action.
-The module is assessed by a two-hour essay examination (50%) and a 2000 word practical report (50%).
+Using contemporary examples of epidemics, this information will be conveyed by formal lectures highlighting key concepts and essential facts, guided reading to explore topics in greater depth, interactive tutorials to develop critical understanding, student seminars to reinforce learning outcomes and gain experience in presentation skills, and practical sessions to gain technical competence and to illustrate important concepts in action.
+The module is assessed by a two-hour essay examination (50%) and a 2000-word practical report (50%).

-No. Learning Outcome Mode of Assessment Method of Teaching 1 Discuss the importance of differences in the molecular biology, cell biology and biochemistry of eukaryotic parasites from those of their vectors and mammalian hosts Examination Lectures. seminars, tutorials 2 Identify the unique adaptations of parasites and critically review their importance in survival and completion of their life cycles Examination Lectures. seminars, tutorials 3 Critically review the exploitation of biochemical differences between parasites and their hosts in relation to parasite chemotherapy and vaccine research Examination Seminars, tutorials 4 Apply a range of techniques in molecular cell biology and critically interpret the outcomes Assignment Laboratory
+No. Learning Outcome Mode of Assessment Method of Teaching 1 Discuss the importance of differences in the molecular biology, cell biology and biochemistry of pathogens from those of their vectors and mammalian hosts Examination Lectures. seminars, tutorials 2 Identify the unique adaptations of pathogens and critically review their importance in survival and completion of their life cycles Examination Lectures. seminars, tutorials 3 Critically review the exploitation of biochemical differences between pathogens and their hosts in relation to parasite chemotherapy and vaccine research Examination Seminars, tutorials 4 Apply a range of techniques in molecular cell biology of pathogens and disease vectors, critically interpret the outcomes, and presentation in the form of a scientific draft manuscript Assignment Laboratory

 1 Title of Module Child Nutrition

 2 Module Code TROP776

 4 Semester 2

 6 Credit Value 10

-7 Module Convenor Veronika Kramer
+7 Module Convenor

 12 Pre-Requisite Modules None

 13 Other Pre-Requisites Students will normally have completed Semester 1 of an LSTM Masters programme.
 Students with an academic background equivalent to that normally acquired during Semester 1 will be accepted on the module at the discretion of the Module Convenor

 17 Programme(s) for which this Module is Required MTP

 18 Programme(s) for which this Module is Optional MTID

+19 Aim of the Module